j0hnr0/Quickthought-Microblogging-web-app/README.md

 # Personal Blog Platform

-A full-stack blog platform built with Next.js where users can register, login, and share posts.
+A full-stack blog platform built with Next.js where users can register, login, and create posts.
 Built as a portfolio project to demonstrate full-stack development skills.

 ## Demo